 This page contains calls for scripts from theatres accepting submissions on an ongoing basis.
-For more opportunities, please check the League of Professional Theatre Women’s monthly funding newsletters.
+For more opportunities, please check the Women in the Arts and Media Coalition’s #StageOpps page.

 **Kansas City Women’s Playwriting Festival at Potluck Productions** (Kansas City, MO) – Seeking short (approx. 10 minutes) scripts by female playwrights from the Kansas City metro and surrounding areas in Missouri and Kansas.
 (If you are currently attending a college in this area, it counts!)
 Potluck Productions showcases scripts by emerging female playwrights for our First Friday Play Reading series.
 Selected plays will be performed every other first Friday via dramatic play readings by professional actors at the Uptown Arts Bar at 36th and Broadway in Kansas City.
 For more details, please visit www.potluckproductionskc.com.

 **Los Angeles Theatre Ensemble** (Los Angeles, CA) – Seeking shows for production with a particular interest in submissions by female playwrights.
 New work is preferred, but they will consider previously produced plays.
 They are seeking work that is fresh and exciting.
 The majority of company members are in the 20-35 age range, and they love ensemble pieces and large casts.
 This is a great place to submit a play that may have too large a cast for many other companies.
 Plays that have a message – whether they are comedies or dramas – are preferred.
 Send an e-mail with play development history, cast list, play synopsis, and first 15 pages of script only.
 NO FEE.

 Los Angeles Theatre Ensemble, 3116 2nd St., Santa Monica, CA 90405, firstname.lastname@example.org, http://latensemble.com/2009/Home.html.